-- Click on the File tab on the Ribbon and then click on Options.
+- Click the File tab on the Ribbon and then click Options.

-- Click on the Quick Access Toolbar category on the left.
+- Click the Quick Access Toolbar category on the left.

 - From the drop-down menu under Choose commands from, select All Commands.

-- Scroll through the list of commands and click on the Camera button.
+- Scroll through the list of commands and click Camera.

-- Click on Close.
+- Click Close.
 The Camera will appear on the Quick Access Toolbar.

 Taking a screenshot with the Camera

-Below is the Camera which has been added to the Quick Access Toolbar:
+Note the Camera in the Quick Access Toolbar:

 To take a live screenshot with the Camera:

-- Select the cells you wish to capture in a screenshot.
+- Select the cells you want to capture in a screenshot.